-Many contracts have a clause which requires that all variations to the contract must be in writing and signed by the parties (a No Oral Modification or NOM).
+Many contracts have a clause which requires that all variations of the contract must be in writing and signed by the parties (a No Oral Modification or NOM).
 It is not unusual for parties to informally vary a contract without reference to the NOM clause and in recent years there has been uncertainty as to whether the doctrine of freedom of contract should give effect to that agreement.

-Welcome clarity has been provided by the Supreme Court in a recent decision in which it was held that the law gives effect to contractual provisions requiring specified formalities to be observed for a variation to contract to be effective.
+Welcome clarity has been provided by the Supreme Court in a decision in which it was held that the law gives effect to contractual provisions requiring specified formalities to be observed for a variation to contract to be effective.

 Rock Advertising Ltd (Rock) occupied serviced offices managed by MWB Exchange Centres Ltd (MWB) under a written licence agreement which contained a NOM clause.

 Rock struggled to make the licence payments so during a telephone conversation between representatives of each party, a new payment plan was agreed which meant that Rock would pay less than the amount originally agreed for the first few months but following that, it would pay more than originally agreed, so that the arrears would be cleared by the end of the year.
 Rock paid the first instalment of the new payment plan on the same day.
 MWB subsequently decided that the full amount originally agreed was due, purported to exercise its right to lock Rock out of the premises, gave notice to terminate the agreement and issued a claim for the arrears.

 The case turned on whether the oral agreement for the payment plan varied the licence, or whether this was not possible due to the NOM.

 The trial judge held that the oral agreement had been entered into and this amounted to a variation of the licence which was supported by consideration that Rock would honour some, and hopefully all, of its obligation and that it could continue to occupy the premises, so it would not be empty.
 However, the judge held that the variation was not enforceable because it was not in writing nor was it signed by the parties.